JovieTrotta/DS5110-Maine-Port-Authority-DMS/README.md

 Many documents provided to us were not directly readable by Python because they were scanned PDFs/not text-extractable.
 As a result, our scripts integrate several text-extraction strategies as necessary.
 After text extraction, files are renamed, clustered, and reorganized using cosine similarity, and metadata is extracted.

 ### 1. Text Extraction (extraction2.py)

-This script handles all text extraction from PDF files, using a two-stage approach:
+This script performs all PDF text extraction for the pipeline and was designed to handle the highly mixed document quality of the Maine Port Authority archive.
+The extraction process uses two stages: a fast direct extraction and a fallback OCR pipeline.

+#### A. Collecting Files From Nested Folders

+Before extraction, the script:
+Recursively scans the entire raw_files/ directory Copies all .pdf files to pdf_files_up/

+Copies all .docx files to docx_files_up/
+This ensures the program can process deeply nested client folders without manual cleanup.

-1. Direct Extraction (pdfplumber):
+#### B. Direct Text Extraction (pdfplumber)

-Uses pdfplumber to read text from each page.
-If pdfplumber successfully extracts at least ~100 characters of text, OCR is skipped.
-This covers digitally generated PDFs or well-formatted text.
+For each PDF:

+Attempt to extract text using pdfplumber.
+If the output contains ≥ 100 characters, the script treats the file as a digital PDF.
+The text is saved immediately with no OCR needed.
+This threshold avoids unnecessary OCR for clean, digital documents and significantly speeds up processing.

-2. OCR Extraction (Tesseract):
+#### C. OCR Extraction (Tesseract) for Scanned PDFs

-If the PDF contains little/no readable text (common for documents for this project), the script converts each page to an image using pdf2image (Poppler backend).
-It runs Tesseract OCR (pytesseract) on each page, prints progress updates, including page-by-page OCR status, and produces structured text with page markers.
-Extracted text (from either method) is saved as a .txt file with the same base file name as the original PDF.
+If a PDF contains little or no extractable text:

+Convert each page to an image using pdf2image (Poppler backend) Run Tesseract OCR (via pytesseract) page by page
+Print detailed progress updates (e.g., “Processing page 3/56…”)

+Save extracted text into a .txt file that mirrors the PDF’s original base name
+Example: Lease-2019.pdf → Lease-2019.txt

+This consistency is critical for the renaming and cosine similarity grouping steps.

-#### Warning:
+#### D. Output
-A few PDFs could not be processed due to corruption or unsupported structures.
-* Executed Sprague Hopper Coop.pdf appears corrupt and cannot be extracted.
-* One additional image-only JPEG was just a picture with no text extractable.
-* Of the remaining 27 PDFs, the script successfully extracted text from 20.

-Overall, these failures stem from file issues rather than pipeline limitations, and the method should scale well to larger datasets.
+All extracted text—whether from pdfplumber or OCR—is saved into: ocr_text_output_2/

+Each file retains the same base name as its original PDF, ensuring a 1:1 mapping used by the renaming and grouping modules.

 ### 2. Metadata Extraction (getimagemetadata.py)